airr-community/airr-standards/docs/swtools/airr_swtools_checklist.rst

 This questionnaire should be read in conjunction with the :ref:`ToolsStandard`.

-To submit your tool for ratification against the standard, please send a completed questionnaire to the AIRR SW WG co-leads: chaim.schramm@nih.gov and william@lees.org.uk.
+To submit your tool for ratification against the standard, please send the completed questionnaire to tools-standard@airr-community.org.

 Please provide comments in italics in each response box where these would be helpful to facilitate understanding.
 We kindly ask for a brief